ananya-141/Criminal-activity-detection-and-alert-system/README.md

 ## Introduction

-Welcome to the **Clothes Try-On Game**!
-This project was developed for the Myntra hackathon.
-It allows users to try on the latest trending clothes virtually and earn points that can be redeemed for shopping on the platform.
-The game integrates famous characters into the game mechanics to drive engagement among younger audiences.
+Welcome to the **Criminal activity detection and alert system**!
+This project was developed to be able to detect knives using a machine learning model and sending an alert

 ## Features

-- Virtual try-on of trending clothes
+- Real-Time Monitoring
-- Points system for rewards
+- ML-Powered Detection
-- Integration with famous characters
+- Integration with Existing Systems
-- User-friendly interface
+- Sign in system for users

 ## Screenshots